zheng-tklab/pns_2photon_longitudinal-3Ddata-analysis/README.md

 II.
 Identification and removal of epidermal autofluorescence via weakly-supervised learning and label propagation

 III.
-16-bit to 8-bit conversion of superstacks by nonlinear adaptive depth-dependent adjustment on global and local scales
+Automated rigid and non-rigid 4D registration of stacks acquired at different time points

 IV.
-Automated rigid and non-rigid 4D registration of stacks acquired at different time points

-V. Automated neuronal segmentation, tracing and statistical neural network analysis
+Automated neuronal segmentation, tracing and statistical neural network analysis

-VI.
-Quantitative analysis of structural plasticity in SNS-mGFP and Thy1-YFP mice.
+V. Quantitative analysis of structural plasticity in SNS-mGFP and Thy1-YFP mice.